YottaDB/YDBDoc/AdminOpsGuide/encryption.rst

 Tested Reference Implementations
 ------------------------------------

 YottaDB database encryption comes with a source reference implementation that should compile "out of the box" with selected encryption packages.
-You can use this for your initial development and testing with YottaDB database encryption.
+You can use this for initial development and testing with YottaDB database encryption.
 There are many encryption packages.
 As discussed earlier, YottaDB neither endorses nor supports any specific cipher or package.
-For your production use, you take responsibility for choosing, implementing and procuring support for your preferred package.
+For production use, you take responsibility for choosing, implementing and procuring support for your preferred package.
 Please remember that a malfunction in your chosen encryption package may result in unrecoverable data and YottaDB will be unable to help you.

 The Plugin Architecture and Interface section below details the reference implementation, which is provided with full source code that you can freely modify for your own use.